dvishal47/Product_Sales_Forecasting/README.md

 **🎯 Objective & Target Metric**

-**Goal:**
+* **Goal:**
 Build a reliable model to forecast product sales with high accuracy across various stores.

-**Primary Evaluation Metric:**
+* **Primary Evaluation Metric:**
 Mean Absolute Percentage Error (MAPE) — chosen for its interpretability and relevance in expressing forecast errors as percentages.

 **🧠 Approach & Methodology**

 **1. Exploratory Data Analysis (EDA)**

-   a.
-Examined the distribution of stores by type and region.
+* Examined the distribution of stores by type and region.
-   b.
-Analyzed sales distribution and identified outliers.
+* Analyzed sales distribution and identified outliers.
-   c.
-Explored temporal trends and seasonality in sales.
+* Explored temporal trends and seasonality in sales.
-   d.
-Assessed the impact of promotions and holidays on sales.
+* Assessed the impact of promotions and holidays on sales.

 **2. Hypothesis Testing**

-     a.
-Discount Day Average Sales are higher than average sales on Non-Discount Days
+* Discount Day Average Sales are higher than average sales on Non-Discount Days\
-     b.
-Holiday Average Sales are lesser than average sales on Non-Holidays
+* Holiday Average Sales are lesser than average sales on Non-Holidays
-     c.
-Average Sales of Store Type S4 is higher and is followed by S3 , S1 ,S2.
+* Average Sales of Store Type S4 is higher and is followed by S3 , S1 ,S2.
-     d.
-Average Sales of Region_Code R1 is higher and is followed by R3 , R2 ,R1.
+* Average Sales of Region_Code R1 is higher and is followed by R3 , R2 ,R1.
-     e.
-A higher number of orders strongly and significantly correlates with higher sales.
+* A higher number of orders strongly and significantly correlates with higher sales.
 The relationship is positive and monotonic — as order count increases, so does sales.

 **3. Feature Engineering**

-     a.
-Created temporal features such as day of week, month, holiday flags, and lagged sales.
+* Created temporal features such as day of week, month, holiday flags, and lagged sales.
-     b.
-Encoded categorical variables for store type, location type, and region.
+* Encoded categorical variables for store type, location type, and region.
-     c.
-Added rolling averages and previous sales metrics to capture trends.
+* Added rolling averages and previous sales metrics to capture trends.

 **4. Machine Learning Modelling**

-     a.
-Trained classical time series models: ARIMA (14.93% MAPE), SARIMAX (8.51%), Prophet (19.63%)
+   * Trained classical time series models: ARIMA (14.93% MAPE), SARIMAX (8.51%), Prophet (19.63%)
-     b.
-Developed machine learning models:
-   Linear Regression: 9.02% MAPE
-   Random Forest Regressor: 9.44% MAPE
-   XGBoost Regressor: 2.58% MAPE (best performer)
+   *  Developed machine learning models: Linear Regression: (9.02% MAPE) ,Random Forest Regressor: 9.44% MAPE, XGBoost Regressor: 2.58% MAPE (best performer)

 **📊 Key Insights**

-Store and Location Distribution:
+* Store and Location Distribution:
 Store Type S1 and Location Type L1 dominate, with Region R1 having the highest number of stores.

-Sales Distribution:
+* Sales Distribution:
 Sales are right-skewed, mostly between ₹10,000 and ₹60,000.
 Extreme outliers (₹247k max) heavily influence total revenue.

-Performance by Store and Location:
+* Performance by Store and Location:
 Store Type S4 and Location Type L2 achieve the highest average sales, while Store Type S2 and Locations L3, L4, L5 underperform.

-Discount and Holiday Effects:
+* Discount and Holiday Effects:
 Sales increase on discount days but drop on holidays compared to regular days.

-Sales Over Time and Order Correlation:
+* Sales Over Time and Order Correlation:
 Sales show seasonal fluctuations without clear growth trends.
 There is a strong positive correlation between order count and total sales.

 **🚀 Deployment Summary**

-The final XGBoost model (2.58% MAPE) was serialized using pickle.
+* The final XGBoost model (2.58% MAPE) was serialized using pickle.

-A Flask API was developed for serving predictions locally.
+* A Flask API was developed for serving predictions locally.

-No cloud platforms (AWS) or web-based UI (Streamlit) were used.
+* No cloud platforms (AWS) or web-based UI (Streamlit) were used.

-The API accepts feature inputs and returns forecasted sales for integration with other systems.
+* The API accepts feature inputs and returns forecasted sales for integration with other systems.

 **Recommendations**